Differentially private methods for managing model uncertainty in linear regression models: Introduction

-In this article, we introduce differentially private methods for managing model uncertainty in linear regression models.
-We provide Bayesian and non-Bayesian hypothesis tests for two comparing models, as well as methods for performing model selection and model averaging.
-Our work isn't the first article on differentially private methods for linear models.
-For example, \cite{sheffet2017differentially, sheffet2019old} develops algorithms that yield differentially private versions of sufficient statistics for the normal linear model, \cite{barrientos2019differentially} devise a method for testing the significance of individual regression coefficients, and \cite{ferrando2020general} propose a general approach to producing point and interval estimates that can be applied to the normal linear model.
-Additionally, \cite{lei2018differentially} consider the problem of frequentist model selection based on information criteria, \cite{bernstein2019differentially} propose a method for sampling from the posterior distributions on regression coefficients (but don't consider hypothesis testing or selection), and \cite{amitai2018differentially} propose a method to estimate quantiles and posterior tail probabilities of coefficients.
+There is a growing literature on differentially private methods for linear regression models.
+For example, \cite{amitai2018differentially} estimate quantiles and posterior tail probabilities of coefficients, \cite{barrientos2019differentially} test the significance of individual regression coefficients, and \cite{ferrando2022parametric} propose methods for point and interval estimation that can be applied to the normal linear model. \cite{lei2018differentially} consider the problem of model selection based on information criteria, but do not consider model averaging or Bayesian approaches, and \cite{bernstein2019differentially} propose a method for sampling from posterior distributions on regression coefficients, but do not consider hypothesis testing, model averaging or selection.

+Our methods for hypothesis testing involve data-splitting and censoring.
+Both operations can induce bias in the outputs. \cite{evans2020statistically} considers the effects of censoring in estimates that are asymptotically normal and proposes strategies to correct the bias induced by censoring. \cite{covington2021unbiased} uses bags of little bootstraps \citep{kleiner2012big} to provide unbiased estimates and valid confidence intervals.
+On the other hand, \cite{ferrando2022parametric} use the parametric bootstrap for bias correction.
+In hypothesis testing, the bias induced by data-splitting and censoring leads to inappropriate critical values for rejecting null hypotheses.
+We address this issue by simulating the distribution of the differentially private test statistics under the null hypothesis and find corrected critical values that are adequately calibrated.

+In general, our Bayesian methodology draws from the objective Bayesian literature for hypothesis testing, averaging, and selection, especially from \cite{liang2008mixtures} and \cite{bayarri2012criteria}.
+In these references, the classes of priors we consider here are proposed after showing that they satisfy a list of conceptually appealing criteria.